APCSJava/SuperPixelGrid/README.md

 Documentation (API) is available at https://apcsjava.github.io/SuperPixelGrid/

-NOTE FOR MacOS - Recent versions of MacOS respond to an extended key press by bringing up a context menu for selection of special accent characters rather than the traditional implementation that sends repeated keypress signals.
-Short key presses are therefore unaffected but longer key holds will render the key listener useless.
-To disable the character accent menu and enable auto-repeat, type the following at the command prompt:
+NOTE: MacOS - Recent versions of MacOS respond to an extended key press (ie. key held down) by bringing up a context menu for selection of special accent characters rather than sending a series of repeated keypress signals.
+While short key presses are  unaffected, sustained key presses will behave erratically.
+To avoid this outcome, disable the character accent menu and enable auto-repeat by entering the following at the command prompt:

     defaults write -g ApplePressAndHoldEnabled -bool false

-This can be reversed with the following:
+The change may be reversed later with the following command:

     defaults write -g ApplePressAndHoldEnabled -bool true